-Portions of the text and tables are reprinted from the current edition of NFPA 54/ANSI Z223.1©, with permission of National Fire Protection Association, Quincy, MA 02269 and American Gas Association, Washington DC 20001.
+Portions of the text and tables are reprinted from NFPA 54/ANSI Z223.1©, with permission of National Fire Protection Association, Quincy, MA 02269 and American Gas Association, Washington DC 20001.
 This reprinted material is not the complete and official position of the NFPA or ANSI on the referenced subject, which is represented only by the standard in its entirety.